cwright08/Udacity_Dog_Image_Classifier/README.md

 All that remained was to write the dog detection algorithm that returned True if a dog was detected in the supplied image.
 Again, the dog detector exhibited excellent performane, identifying 100% of the dog images and 0% of human images as dogs- this was very impressive for a pre-trained model.

 Dog Breed Detection
 With the basic task of classifying an image as a dog or a human complete, it was time to tackle the harder problem of classifying dogs in to different breeds.
 In order to do this I first attempted to build a basic CNN from scratch using Keras.
-The model I chose contained 5 layers, 3 of which were convolutional and 2 were dense layers.
-I also tested and implemented a number of drop out layer configurations
+The model I chose contained 5 layers, 3 of which were convolution and 2 were dense layers.

 Once compiled, I then trained the model.
 I attempted a number of configurations, with various number of training Epochs.
 The best configuration was achieved with two 0.25 drop off layers included, RMS prop optimizer, and 50 training epochs.
-This yielded an accuracy score of 10.7% - not bad for a first attempt, but not good enough for production.
+This yielded an accuracy score of 10.7% — not bad for a first attempt, but not good enough for production.

-To try and achieve greater levels of accuracy, I attempted to train a model using a transfer learning approach.
-Two different base alogirthms were tested, both VGG-19 and ResNet-50.
-ResNet 50 was found to show the better performance of the two models.
+To try and achieve greater levels of accuracy, I then attempted to train a model using a transfer learning approach.
+Two different base algorithms were tested, both VGG-19 and ResNet-50.
+ResNet-50 was found to show the better performance of the two models with an accuracy of over 80%.
+The final architecture that emerged encompassed an average pooling layer and fully connected layer being added to the ResNet-50 model This was trained for 20 Epochs.

 The final step in the process was to write a function to take a user supplied image and return a dog breed or human face result.

-Results
+**Results**
 In order to test the newly trained algorithm, it was tested against a number of dog and human images.
 The testing results can be seen in detail in the notebook.
 In summary, across the 6 tests, the two human tests were most successful.
 The 4 dog image tests showed more mixed results with one image being classified as a human, but with the correct dog breed (indicating that the dog detector algorithm needs further work), and another being classified incorrectly on both parts.
 Two dogs were correctly predicted.

 The outcome of the sampling was slightly disappointing overall.
 In testing, on the all be it small sample of 6 images, we saw that the algorithm is quite poor at detecting whether the image supplied is a dog or a human.
 When it comes to the breed predictor, performance is not particularly impressive either, all be it the breed that the model predicts does appear to closely resemble that of the image.